Configuring security groups

 -

-Configure the security group where the VM is located to allow connections to the VM and traffic between the VM and subcluster hosts.
+Configure the VM security group to allow connections to the VM and traffic between the VM and subcluster hosts.
 To do this, create the following rules:

 -